Albert-AGM/spam_messages/README.md

 # SPAM OR NOT SPAM?
-This project apply machine learning and text mining to predict if a message is spam or not.
+This project applies machine learning and text mining to predict if a message is spam or not.

 Check the project in the jupyer notebook spam_messages.ipynb!